enuesaa/walkhttp/README.md

 # walkhttp
-A CLI tool to call http endpoint with browser or prompt.
+A CLI tool to proxy HTTP request for rough observability.

 ## Usage
 ```console